 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-International Energy Outlook 2014
+International Energy Outlook 2016

 Release Date: May 11, 2016 | Next Release Date: September 2017 | Complete PDF anticipated May 23

 Liquefied natural gas (LNG) accounts for a growing share of world natural gas trade in the Reference case.
-World LNG trade more than doubles, from about 10 trillion cubic feet in 2010 to around 20 trillion cubic feet in 2040.
+World LNG trade more than doubles, from about 12 Tcf in 2012 to 29 Tcf in 2040.
 Most of the increase in liquefaction capacity occurs in Australia and North America, where a multitude of new liquefaction projects are planned or under construction, many of which will become operational within the next decade.
 At the same time, existing facilities in North Africa and Southeast Asia have been underutilized or are shutting down because of production declines at many of the older fields associated with the liquefaction facilities, and because domestic natural gas consumption is more highly valued than exports.